qiaeru/phpbb-language-fr/language/fr/README.md

   - Login to your board.
   - Click the *Administration Control Panel* link located in the footer of your board.
 You should authenticate again.
-  - Once inside the *Administration Control Panel*, you will need to click the *SYSTEM* tab, located at the top of the page.
+  - Once in the *Administration Control Panel*, you will need to click the *SYSTEM* tab, located at the top of the page.
-  - On the left hand side, you will have a menu split into categories.
-In this left hand menu, you will see the link *Language Packs* which you need to click.
+  - On the left hand side, you will see a menu split into categories.
+You will need to click the *Language Packs* link.
   - You should see now a page which lists the language packages you have uploaded onto your server.
 Those which have not been installed yet will show with an install link.
-  - Next to the French language package, you have to click the install link.
+  - Click the install link next to the French language package.

 #### Set as board default language